 What is Teledermatology?

-Implementing teledermatology is a great way to attract more patients and boost your business, and it is even more important when you are setting up a new dermatology practice.
+Besides, implementing teledermatology software is a great way to attract new patients to your dermatology clinic and boost your business, but it is even more important when you are setting up a new dermatology practice.

 What is Teledermatology?